Google Home vs Amazon Echo: Smart speaker showdown 2018

 Smart home control is one of the main reasons to buy one of these voice assistants, letting you turn on lights or control your thermostat’s temperature using your voice only.

 Both products support the biggest names in the smart home world, including the Nest thermostat, Samsung SmartThings and Philips Hue lights.
 While Google is expanding support for smart home devices, Amazon is the de facto standard and is more widely supported.
-Before buying either product, then, check out which smart home skills are available and if your devices have support.
+Yet, the gap is closing massively, and it’s getting rarer to find a device that Amazon supports and Google doesn’t.
+For example, the Dyson 360 Eye robot vacuum cleaner currently doesn’t have a Google Assistant option, but it does work with Amazon Alexa.

-Amazon has taken a further step towards dominating the smart home, with its app revamp.
+Amazon has had an app revamp.
 Rather than just listing which smart home devices you have, some can now be controlled from the app, such as turning on your Hue lights and setting their brightness level.
-This, in theory, makes the Echo and Alexa the hub of your smart home, with multiple ways of controlling your devices.
+Now, you can change bulb colour, too.
+Thanks to the app update, you can now view devices by room (if you’ve grouped them) and by device type (lights, thermostats, etc).
+In fact, you can pretty much do everything from the app.

 Amazon also has Routines, which lets you control multiple devices with one phrase.
 For example, “Alexa, goodbye” could turn off your lights, stop Sonos and switch your heating system to Away mode.
-Again, it’s not perfect and some devices can’t be controlled.
-For example, you can’t do anything with a Nest thermostat in a Routine at the moment.
+A recent update lets you control the temperature of a thermostat, too.
+Google has Routines, too, launching them in the UK more recently.
+In terms of options, to two systems are just about equal now.

 In terms of overall control, the Amazon Echo is best for most smart homes, with more supported devices and a wider range of control options.